 Rey/Kylo Ren Final Duel (Star Wars: Episode IX – The Rise Of Skywalker)

 Awarded to the best large-scale battle scene of the year.

 Awarded to the best written and delivered line(s) of the year.

-Awarded to the best single set-piece sequence or segment of the year.
+Awarded to the best single set-piece sequence of the year.

 Awarded to the year’s best presented protagonist character.

 Awarded to the year’s best presented antagonist character.